Dear Mr. Electrician: What is the reason for Arc Fault Circuit Interrupters or AFCI?

 Like everything else in a house, wiring ages whether you use it or not.
 However this does not mean that you should replace every wire in your house after so many years.
-The wiring should last the life of the house as long as it is not disturbed and minor maintenance is performed every few years.
+The wiring should last the life of the house as long as it is not disturbed and minor maintenance such as tightening connections is performed every few years.

 Maintenance such as tightening all connections in the circuit breaker panel and at all switches and receptacles will help to prevent arcing and heat.
 It is required that you torque all electrical connections according to factory specifications.
 A torque screwdriver is used for that purpose.

 Articles 210.12, 440.65, 550.25, and 406.4(D)(4) in the National Electrical Code pertain to the requirements for arc fault protection.
-Replacement receptacles must be tamper resistant arc fault receptacles.
+Replacement electrical receptacles in existing homes must be tamper resistant arc fault receptacles.